 Figure 11.
 MDS application (BC calculation & Stress calculation in each iteration) implemented using Hadoop.
-20 iterations.
-51200 data points (~5GB).
+20 iterations, 51200 data points (~5GB).

 We implemented the Multi-Dimensional Scaling application for Hadoop using vanilla MapReduce and H-Collectives Map-AllGather primitive.
 Vanilla MapReduce implementation uses the Hadoop DistributedCache to broadcast loop variant data to the Map tasks.
 Figure 11 shows the MDS strong scaling performance results comparing Map-AllGather based implementation with the MapReduce implementation.
 This test case scales a 51200*51200 matrix into a 51200*3 matrix.
 The test is performed on the IU Alamo cluster.
 The number of map tasks per computation is equal to the number of total cores of the computation.
 The Map-AllGather-based implementation improves the performance of MDS over MapReduce by 30%, up to 50% for the current test cases.